Cobot Palletizer: Complete Buyer's Guide (2026)

 A cobot is only as smart as its software.
 Don't ignore these critical tools:

-- Integrates directly with UR cobots via modular tool changer
+Robotiq Hand-E Adaptive Gripper ($8k-12k) — Real-time grip feedback prevents dropped boxes.
+Integrates directly with UR cobots via modular tool changer.

-Pally (Third-Party Software) ($5k one-time + $2k/year)
+Pally (Third-Party Software) ($5k + $2k/year) — AI-powered pattern optimization, multi-pallet coordination, ERP connectors (Odoo, SAP).

 Real-World ROI Case Study: Food Packaging Company

-- Total equipment: 2 × UR20 ($60k) + 2 grippers ($12k) + integration ($18k) = $150k
+The Solution: Two UR20 cobots (one per shift).
+Total investment: 2 x UR20 ($60k) + 2 grippers ($12k) + integration ($18k) = $150k.
+Reduced staff from 8 to 3.

 The Results (18-Month Window):